enkb123/rosetta-io/rosetta-site/content/IO_Operations/docs/json_array.md

 # json_array

-Test that JSON array is parsed correctly
+Create and output a JSON array of strings

 ## Python